You may wish to see an introductory page to this section with a map first.

 The centre of the hall was decorated with a "Four Seasons" mosaic, a very popular subject which can be found in many provinces of the Roman Empire, especially those where farming had a particular importance as in today's Tunisia (you may wish to see mosaics of the Four Seasons at the Museum of Bardo or at that of Thysdrus); the signs of the Zodiac were a logical complement to the portrayal of the Seasons.

 The Seasons and the Zodiac signs framed a central medallion portraying the Sun riding a (lost) chariot and holding a globe, symbol of power.
 This mosaic was most likely the first of three similar mosaics found in synagogues in Galilee (you can see the other two in the next page).

 Today these mosaics divide the Israeli society; some appreciate the work of art and regard the prohibition to portray human beings as something linked to a

 period when idolatry prevailed.
-Others see them as evidence of abominable Jewish assimilation into the pagan culture and they would destroy them if they could.
+Others see them as evidence of Jewish assimilation into the pagan culture which they disapprove of.